 I have flown out of Milan the past few years and so I was used to finding my airline first, standing in that passport check line, and then checking in my bag & getting my boarding pass.
 Here in Rome, if you are flying one of about 10 airlines, you stand in one long line, which covers all the listed airlines to have your passport checked.
 It seemed pretty trivial to me as in Milan, at least they check to see if your name is on a specific list (some sort of watch list?), but in Rome there is a woman who looks quickly at your passport and then lets you through.
 You then have to show your passport again about 3 or 4 more times so I don’t really see the point to this initial line.

 The line took about 20 minutes to get through.
-It would have been faster if everyone knew how to wait nicely in line.
 I arrived at the airport 2 1/2 hours before my flight left.
 I was not in a rush and so the difficulty for everyone to wait orderly in line, which seems very common in Italy, was not a big deal.

 My last coffee and meal in Italy.
 I must say the sfiziaforno was indeed delicious.